Translate

 Reputation

-I preached this message repeatedly through the years but have never actually gotten the words down on paper in any constructive way.
-This message has taken many forms and has included material from many different parts of my life and churches I have served and places I have been.
+I have preached this message repeatedly through the years but have never actually gotten the words down on paper in any constructive way.
+This message has taken many forms and has included material from many different parts of my life, and churches I have served, and places I have been.
 The bulk of this message has drawn inspiration from a favorite author of mine, Ken Gire.
-He has authored more than 20 books, but his Moments with the Savior series has been my absolute go-to for a look into the scriptural word of the Gospels with some well intention-ed liberties taken to fill in the gaps and paint the background around the stories of Jesus that we know so well.
-On one such occasion, Gire even steps into the Old Testament for a moment to explain one such reference that is made in an illustration used from Luke 17.
-I have revisited this text when I first enter a church.
+He has authored more than 20 books, but his Moments with the Savior series has been my absolute go-to for a look into the scriptural world of the Gospels with some well intention-ed liberties taken on his part to fill in the gaps and paint the background around the stories of Jesus that we know so well.
+On one such occasion, Gire even steps into the Old Testament, for a moment, to explain one such reference that is made in an illustration used from Luke 17.
+I have visited this text when I first enter a church.
 I have come back to it when I am at a place for a few years.
 And, I have tried to make sure I stop here again one last time before I move on from a pulpit.
 While I have drawn heavily from the work of Ken Gire in delivering the message, I have only attempted to manuscript this message once (back in 2012 in my Fried Chicken and Burritos blog).

 It's time for an update.